sharpjs/Subatomix.Build.Versioning.Semantic/README.md

 ```

 Pass the [git refspec](https://git-scm.com/book/en/v2/Git-Internals-The-Refspec)
-into the build process using the `Branch` property.
+into the build process using the `Branch` MSBuild property.

 ```shell
 dotnet build -c Release -p:Branch=refs/heads/mybranch
 ```

 The build will generate a version like `1.2.3-mybranch.20201214.T154854Z` and
-set both the `Version` and `VersionSuffix` properties automatically.
-To use a
+set both the `Version` and `VersionSuffix` MSBuild properties automatically.
-custom build number instead of the default date/time-based one, pass the number
+To use a custom build number instead of the default date/time-based one, pass
-to the build process using the `Counter` property.
+the number to the build process using the `Counter` MSBuild property.

 ```shell
 dotnet build -c Release -p:Branch=refs/heads/mybranch -p:Counter=4567